HIPAA Notice of Privacy Practices

 Right to a Paper Copy of This Notice

 If you have a complaint about your privacy rights, fill out a Grievance Form located in the waiting room and put it in the suggestion box.
-You may also complain to the Office of Civil Rights.
-The law requires your complaint:
+You may also complain with HealthNet Privacy Officer or with the Secretary of the Department of Health and Human Services.
+You will not be penalized for filing a complaint.
+To file a complaint with HealthNet, please submit a complaint in writing to the HealthNet Privacy Officer.

 HealthNet Privacy Officer